FAQ

 Why are e-Fuels renewable?

-Our long-term goal is it to use 100% CO2 from DAC.
-Together with renewable electricity and water, the CO2 captured from the atmosphere will be upgraded to liquid fuels that can be used in existing means of transportation such as airplanes.
-When used in the combustion engine, the CO2 will be again released to the atmosphere, where we can catch it via DAC.
-As this can be repeated infinitely, such fuels are carbon neutral and renewable.
+Our production process uses only CO2 from direct air capture and biogenic sources.
+Together with renewable electricity and water, the CO2 captured from the atmosphere is processed into liquid fuels that can be used in existing transportation vehicles such as airplanes.
+When used in an internal combustion engine, the CO2 is released back into the atmosphere, where it can be captured by DAC or absorbed by plants.
+Since this can be repeated indefinitely, such fuels are carbon neutral and renewable.

 -